Vertical Or Horizontal?

 Roof Clearance: I you have a steeply pitched roof, you might want to position your stove to be as close to the peak as possible.
 If you are far away, you might have to purchase additional footage to meet minimum clearance requirements.

-Because of the unique design of this type of flue, it has very low clearance.
+• Direct Vent - because of the unique design of this type of flue, it has very low clearance, with the chimney cap requiring zero-clearance due to a built-in heat shield, and as such, may terminate horizontally.

 Dealing with Obstructions

 After planning your pipe installation, you might have come to realize that there is absolutely no way to bypass an obstruction.
-Depending on your situation it might be worth it to relocate the stove due to flow restrictions, however most can be bypassed safely and easily.
+Depending on your situation it might be worth it to relocate the stove due to flow restrictions, however most can be bypassed safely and easily using the following steps:

-The first thing you will need to know is exactly how far you need to move over.
+1. First you'll need to know exactly how far you need to move over.
 When taking this measurement, remember to take into consideration your clearance.

-Select your how steep angle of an elbow you need (15°/30°/45°).
-After you have established how far you need to move your system, reference the offset table.
-An example of the dimensions you need is pictured:
+2. Select an elbow with an angle steep enough to bypass the obstruction.
+After you have established how far you need to move your system, reference the offset table in your instruction manual.

-Bypass your obstruction, and make sure to support the section of pipe between your pair of elbows.
+3. Bypass your obstruction, making sure to support the section of pipe between your pair of elbows.